For loan oft loses both itself and friend,

 - Cosigning a car lease for an old work acquaintance is what sets the events of Kaiji into action.
 And, of course, the guy he did it for shows up and proceeds to die, ensuring Kaiji will never get re-payed for the headache.

 - Subverted in A Bronx Tale.
-Calogero is owed twenty dollars by a casual acquaintance, which escalates into such a tense issue that the kid ends up just running every time he sees "C" coming.
+Calogero is owed twenty dollars by a casual acquaintance (keep in mind this was a lot of money in 1968), which escalates into such a tense issue that the kid ends up just running every time he sees "C" coming.
 C is venting about this one day to his mentor Sonny, who asks C if he even particularly liked the guy to begin with.
 C replies that he never really did, and Sonny points out that he's free to just forget about it if he wants — the other kid will continue avoiding C in order to avoid repaying the debt.
 "He's out of your life for twenty dollars."

 - In Guy de Maupassant's "The Necklace", a woman borrows a fancy necklace, loses it, can't bring herself to tell her friend, beggars herself and her husband to buy an identical necklace to give back... and then, after a lifetime of misery based on that single decision, encounters the lender again, spills her guts, and discovers that the woman had only lent her costume jewelry.